-- Partnered with regional transit agencies on initiatives to improve the experience for people with disabilities including standardizing tactile stripping at transit centers and mobility device securement areas on vehicles. - Improved website accessibility, digital best practices, online performance, and search engine optimization, after the successful launch of a new mobile-first website.
-Enhanced search by grouping queries and remembering recent searches.
-Upgraded our trip planner and simplified schedules by introducing stop filtering, adding timepoints and improving printouts. - Began work to develop a regional lost and found process; this will continue in 2024. - Participated in two regional advisory groups; the current focus is on connecting community members to transportation services through a centralized trip planning and ride requesting service. - Collaborated with project teams throughout the agency to improve the customer experience on all projects. - Operated the first pilot microtransit service, Zip Alderwood Shuttle, from October 2022 to October 2023; the 2024 budget includes funds to continue it as a standard agency service. - Completed a needs assessment to understand travel barriers within the three communities selected for 2024 innovative
+- Partnered with regional transit agencies on initiatives to improve the experience for people with disabilities including standardizing tactile stripping at transit centers and mobility device securement areas on vehicles. - Improved the digital Experience for Customers.
+Introduced a feature that highlights the three most recently viewed items since the user's last visit.
+Improved online schedules by retaining customer stop selections on specific routes for later visits.
+Created the ability to filter stops and added timepoints.
+Began work to improve schedule printing and viewing. - Began work to develop a regional lost and found process; this will continue in 2024. - Participated in two regional advisory groups; the current focus is on connecting community members to transportation services through a centralized trip planning and ride requesting service. - Collaborated with project teams throughout the agency to improve the customer experience on all projects. - Operated the first pilot microtransit service, Zip Alderwood Shuttle, from October 2022 to

+October 2023; the 2024 budget includes funds to continue it as a standard agency service.

+Completed a needs assessment to understand travel barriers within the three communities selected for 2024 innovative service pilots.

-- service pilots. - Ordered five Tesla electric vehicles for delivery in 2024 to test in the Vanpool fleet. - Worked closely with Sound Transit to ensure that transferring from buses to Link light rail is easy and seamless. - Relocated the RideStore to accommodate construction without impacting customer service hours.
+- Ordered five Tesla electric vehicles for delivery in 2024 to test in the Vanpool fleet. - Worked closely with Sound Transit to ensure that transferring from buses to Link light rail is easy and seamless. - Relocated the RideStore to accommodate construction without impacting customer service hours.
 Communicated the change on multiple platforms.

 - Improve the transit experience for people with disabilities.
 Recommend two accessibility improvements to the mobility partnership group.
 Recommend standards for people with disabilities in the built environment. - Define and implement personalization improvements on the website.
-Complete a chat feasibility study (live chat and chatbot). - Continue work to develop a regional lost and found process. - Implement design improvements at Lynnwood Transit Center. - Identify and execute a plan for all customer touchpoints regarding the 2024 network change. - Launch service pilots in 3 new areas for customers and research 3 new areas. - Increase ridership of Zip Alderwood Shuttle by 25%. - Implement flexibility in vanpool service operations. - Deliver electric vehicles for customer use in 2 new services by 2024.
+Complete a chat feasibility study (live chat and chatbot). - Upgrade the trip planner and online bus schedules. - Continue work to develop a regional lost and found process. - Implement design improvements at Lynnwood Transit Center. - Identify and execute a plan for all customer touchpoints regarding the 2024 network change. - Launch service pilots in 3 new areas for customers and research 3 new areas. - Increase ridership of Zip Alderwood Shuttle by 25%. - Implement flexibility in vanpool service operations. - Deliver electric vehicles for customer use in 2 new services by 2024.
 Introduce electric vehicles to Vanpool and Microtransit customers and in 2024. - Clearly communicate department and divisional strategies throughout the agency.
 Improve connections between workgroups, both within the department and across the agency.